-- 19. (1) There shall be a right of appeal against the decision of the Court on a question of law to the Industrial Court of Appeal. - (2) The Industrial Court of Appeal, in considring an appeal under this section, shall have regard to the fact that the Court is not strictly bound by the rules of evidence or procedure which apply in civil proceedings. - (3) An appeal against the decision of the Court to the Industrial Court of Appeal shall be lodged within three months of the date of the decision. - (4) The noting of an appeal under sub-section (1), shall not stay the execution of the Court's order unless the Court on application, directs otherwise. - (5) A decision or order of the Court or arbitrator shall, at the request of any interested party, be subject to review by the High Court on grounds permissible at common law.
+19. (1) There shall be a right of appeal against the decision of the Court on a question of law to the Industrial Court of Appeal.

+(2) The Industrial Court of Appeal, in considering an appeal under this section, shall have regard to the fact that the Court is not strictly bound by the rules of evidence or procedure which apply in civil proceedings.

+(3) An appeal against the decision of the Court to the Industrial Court of Appeal shall be lodged within three (3) months of the date of the decision.

+(4) The noting of an appeal under sub-section (1), shall not stay the execution of the Court's order unless the Court on application, directs otherwise.

+(5) A decision or order of the Court or arbitrator shall, at the request of any interested party, be subject to review by the High Court on grounds permissible at common law.

-Establishment and composition of the Industrial Court of Appeal.
+Establishment and composition of the Industrial Court of Appeal

-- 20. (1) An Industrial Court of Appeal which shall have the same powers and functions as the Court of Appeal but shall only deal with appeals from the Industrial Court is hereby established. - (2) The Industrial Court of Appeal shall consist of a Judge President and two Justices of Appeal, all of whom shall have the same qualifications as judges of the Court of Appeal and shall be appointed in the same manner as the Judges of the Court of Appeal. - (3) The tenure of office of the Judge President and the Justices of Appeal of the Industrial Court of Appeal shall be similar to the tenure of the Judge President and Justices of Appeal of the Court of Appeal.
+20. (1) There is established an Industrial Court of Appeal which shall have the same powers and functions as the Court of Appeal but shall only deal with appeals from the Industrial Court.

+(2) The Industrial Court of Appeal shall consist of a Judge President and two Justices of Appeal, all of whom shall have the same qualifications as judges of the Court of Appeal and shall be appointed in the same manner as the Judges of the Court of Appeal.

+(3) The tenure of office of the Judge President and the Justices of Appeal of the Industrial Court of Appeal shall be similar to the tenure of the Judge President and Justices of Appeal of the Court of Appeal.

-(4) The Judge President of the Industrial Court of Appeal and any Justice of Appeal shall not enter upon the duties of office unless such President or Justice has taken and subscribed the oath of allegiance for the due execution of office as are set out in Schedule 2 of the Constitution of Swaziland, 1968.
+(4) The Judge President of the Industrial Court of Appeal and any Justice of Appeal shall not enter upon the duties of office unless such President or Justice has taken and subscribed to the oath of allegiance for the due execution of office which oath shall be as near as possible to the oath set out in Schedule 2 of the Constitution of Swaziland, 1968.